haydnhkim/next-pack/README.md

 const app = next({ dev });
 ```

 It is designed to use `@repacks/next-pack` instead of `next`.

-## config
+## configs

 For custom advanced behavior of next-pack, You can use `next.config.js` in the configuration file of Next.js.
 Add a `nextPack` field in it.
 Take a look at the following `next.config.js` example:

 ```js
 module.exports = {